Where to Stay in Munich First Time: 9 Best Areas & Neighborhoods

 Outside of the main tourist areas, there are fewer hotels to choose from in Nymphenburg.
 However, what is available is a good mix of affordable and mid-range accommodation.
 It’s not the cheapest area, but if you have a moderate budget it should suit you fine.

-Best places to stay in Munich in Nymphenburg:
+Best places to stay in Nymphenburg:

 mid-range ($$): Novotel München City Arnulfpark, 4-star hotel, short distance from Central Station Munich, Oktoberfest – Theresienwiese and Karlsplatz (Stachus).